txappleseed/txappleseedmap/README.md

 This project documents incidents when public schools applied one of four punishments:

-EXP: EXPULSIONS
+* EXP: Expulsions
-DAE: DAEP REMOVALS
+* DAE: Disciplinary Alternative Education Program Removals
-ISS: IN SCHOOL SUSPENSIONS
+* ISS: In School Suspensions
-OSS: OUT OF SCHOOL SUSPENSIONS
+* OSS: Out of School Suspensions

 to one of ten categories of students, with the following abbreviations:

-SPE: SPECIAL EDUCATION
+* SPE: SPECIAL EDUCATION
-ECO: ECONOMIC DISADVANTAGE
+* ECO: ECONOMIC DISADVANTAGE
-HIS: HISPANIC
+* HIS: HISPANIC
-BLA: BLACK OR AFRICAN AMERICAN
+* BLA: BLACK OR AFRICAN AMERICAN
-WHI: WHITE
+* WHI: WHITE
-IND: NATIVE AMERICAN
+* IND: NATIVE AMERICAN
-ASI: ASIAN
+* ASI: ASIAN
-PCI: NATIVE HAWAIIAN/OTHER PACIFIC
+* PCI: NATIVE HAWAIIAN/OTHER PACIFIC
-TWO: TWO OR MORE RACES
+* TWO: TWO OR MORE RACES
-ALL: ALL STUDENTS
+* ALL: ALL STUDENTS

-For each category, the data records a count of incidents, as well as a scale statistic used for coloring the map.
-The scale statistic is in a range from 0 to 10, where 5 represents outcomes consistent with a random distribution.
-The number of steps above or below zero should represent about how many standard deviations the actual outcome is above or below a random distribution.
+For each category, the data records a count of incidents, as well as an integer scale statistic used for coloring the map.
+The scale statistic is in the range from 0 to 10, where 5 represents outcomes consistent with a random distribution.
+The number of steps above or below zero should represent how many standard deviations the actual outcome is above or below a random distribution.

 School District level data comes from [disciplinary data products](http://ritter.tea.state.tx.us/adhocrpt/Disciplinary_Data_Products/Download_Region_Districts.html) and [District and Charter Detail Data](http://ritter.tea.state.tx.us/perfreport/snapshot/download.html) published on the Texas Education Agency website.